cal-itp/hashfields/README.md

 The `Cli` program's output is displayed in the terminal before the container shuts down.

+## Make a release

+Releases happen automatically with GitHub Actions.
+Push a calver version tag of the form `YYYY.0M.N` where:

+* `YYYY` is the 4 digit year
+* `0M` is the 0-prefixed month, e.g. 01 for January, 10 for October
+* `N` is the 1-based release number for the given month, incremented with each release that year and month

+See [`.github/workflows/release.yml`][release.yml] for more details.

 [appsettings.json]: src/Cli/appsettings.json
 [data.csv]: src/Cli/samples/data.csv
 [program.cs]: src/Cli/Program.cs
+[release.yml]: .github/workflows/release.yml